hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

   and e2."postDate" is not null
 ;
 ```
-The execution time went from roughly 300 ms to 51 seconds, and I was not happy.
+The execution time went from roughly 200 ms to 2 seconds, and I was not happy.
 When I kept the join there, the performance remained similar to the original.
-I took the subquery out and started looking into it, but then came another surprise—in isolation, the execution time did not worsen without the join.
+I took the subquery out and started looking into it, but then came another surprise.
+In isolation, the execution time did not worsen without the join.
 It turned out that when it was a part of a larger query, the join gave a hint to the query optimizer, and it chose a better plan.
-TODO: dissect query plan

 So, I ended up with seemingly nonsensical query:
 ```sql
 select e2.id,